usatenko/car-steering-wheel-control-switch-keyboard/README.md

 Upload the code to ESP32 and that's it.

-You may need to adopt values that represent button values on line 18.
+You may need to adopt values that represent button values on line 18, because resistance of the cables that connect ESP32 and SCS - differ, so you may have different values, just check Serial Monitor for the real values in Arduino IDE.

+On the head unit connect the Bluetooth "Ford Wheel Keys" and map the keyboard keys to specific actions.